Skip to main content

 • Lower crime rate than nearby Raleigh overall

 Reality buyers face: competition is high.
-Homes in safe Apex neighborhoods move quickly.
+Homes in safe Apex neighborhoods move quickly, so a fast mortgage pre-approval can matter more than the offer amount.

 8. Chapel Hill, NC - Education-Driven Safety and Stability